diepe28/hdf5_corrupter/README.md

  - -d | --firstBit <value>, first bit to inject errors (0-63), leftmost is sign-bit, next 11 are exp bits, and the rest is mantissa. it must be <= than last_bit. *Overwrites value from config file*
  - -e | --lastBit <value>, last bit to inject errors (0-63), it must be >= than first_byte.
 If both values are the same, injection will only happen on that bit. *Overwrites value from config file*
  - -b | --burst <value>, optional, default: 1, incompatible with scaling_factor, number of injection attempts per value *Overwrites value from config file*
+ - -a | --scalingFactor value, optional, if used it ignores the bit range and multiplies every value by this scaling factor
+ - -m | --bitMask value, optional, incompatible with scaling_factor or burst, uses a bit mask to corrupt the values, the first bit to apply the mask in each value is randomly selected from [0 to 63-bitMaskLength]
  - -p | --injectionProbability value, value of injection probability. *Overwrites value from config file*
  - -t | --injectionType type, where type can be either \"percentage\" or \"count\"". *Overwrites value from config file*
- - -k | --injectionTries value, is either a real number between [0-1] or an int > 0, depending if injection_type is "percentage" or "count", respectively.
+ - -k | --injectionTries value, is either a real number between [0-1] or an int > 0, depending on if injection_type is "percentage" or "count", respectively.
 This value might not be the actual value of corruption, because the injection probability can be < 1. *Overwrites value from config file*
- - -a | --scalingFactor value, optional, if used it ignores the bit range and multiplies every value by this scaling factor
  - -s | --saveInjectionSequence, optional, incompatible with -i, it saves to json all the bits that were changed for each location specified.
  - -i | --injectionSequencePath "path/to/sequence.json", optional, incompatible with -s, loads the injection sequence from a json and uses those bits to corrupt the locations specified at the sequence.
 If used, it will ignore the probability, the injection type, the injection tries, the locations to corrupt.
 It will only corrupt what is specified at the injection sequence.
  - -o | --onlyPrint, optional argument, prints the contents of the hdf5 file specified and exits